islamzaoui/nyx-auth/packages/core/README.md

 }

+const deleted = await nyx.session.invalidate(sessionId); // false if no session matched if (deleted instanceof UnexpectedError) {
+    // handle error — the session may not have been revoked }
-const deleted = await nyx.session.invalidate(sessionId); // false if no session matched await nyx.session.invalidateAll(userId); // false if the user had no sessions await nyx.session.updateAttributes(sessionId, { ipAddress: "..." });
+const allDeleted = await nyx.session.invalidateAll(userId); // false if the user had no sessions if (allDeleted instanceof UnexpectedError) {
+    // handle error — sessions may still be active
+}
+await nyx.session.updateAttributes(sessionId, { ipAddress: "..." });
 ```